 The interest rate risk inherent in the Association's loan portfolio is substantially mitigated through the funding relationship with the Bank.
 The Bank manages interest rate risk through its direct loan pricing and asset/liability management process.
 The Association's indebtedness to the Bank represents borrowings by the Association to fund the majority of its loan portfolio.
-The indebtedness is collateralized by a pledge of substantially all of the Association's assets, and is governed by a general financing agreement.
+The indebtedness is collateralized by a pledge of substantially all of the Association's assets and is governed by a general financing agreement.
 The interest rate on the direct loan is based upon the Bank's cost of funding the loans the Association has outstanding to its borrowers.
-The indebtedness continues in effect until the expiration date of the general financing agreement, which is September 30, 2015, unless sooner terminated by the Bank upon the occurrence of an event of default, or by the association, in the event of a breach of this agreement by the Bank, upon giving the Bank 30 calendar days' prior written notice, or in all other circumstances, upon giving the Bank 120 days' prior written notice.
+The indebtedness continues in effect until the expiration date of the general financing agreement, which is September 30, 2018, unless sooner terminated by the Bank upon the occurrence of an event of default, or by the Association, in the event of a breach of this agreement by the Bank, upon giving the Bank 30 calendar days' prior written notice, or in all other circumstances, upon giving the Bank 120 days' prior written notice.

-The total amount and the weighted average interest rate of the Association's direct loan from the Bank at December 31, 2014, 2013 and 2012, was \$474,969,129 at 1.9 percent, \$409,070,529 at 1.8 percent and \$372,760,946 at 2.0 percent, respectively.
+The total amount and the weighted average interest rate of the Association's direct loan from the Bank at December 31, 2015, 2014 and 2013, was \$532,731,825 at 1.9 percent, \$474,969,129 at 1.9 percent and \$409,070,529 at 1.8 percent, respectively.

 Under the Act, the Association is obligated to borrow only from the Bank unless the Bank approves borrowing from other funding sources.
 The Bank and FCA regulations have established limitations on the Association's ability to borrow funds based on specified factors or formulas relating primarily to credit quality and financial condition.
-At December 31, 2014, 2013 and 2012, the Association's note payable was within the specified limitations.
-The maximum amount the Association may borrow from the Bank as of December 31, 2014, was \$540,343,890, as defined by the general financing agreement.
+At December 31, 2015, 2014 and 2013, the Association's note payable was within the specified limitations.
+The maximum amount the Association may borrow from the Bank as of December 31, 2015, was \$627,943,072 as defined by the general financing agreement.

-In addition to borrowing limits, the financing agreement establishes certain covenants including limits on leases, investments, other debt, and dividend and patronage distributions; minimum standards for return on assets and for liquidity; and provisions for conducting business, maintaining records, reporting financial information, and establishing policies and procedures.
-Remedies specified in the general financing agreement associated with the covenants include additional reporting requirements, development of action plans, increases in interest rates on indebtedness, reduction of lending limits or repayment of indebtedness.
-As of and for the years ended December 31, 2014, 2013 and 2012, the Association was not subject to remedies associated with the covenants in the general financing agreement.
+In addition to borrowing limits, the financing agreement establishes certain covenants, including limits on leases, investments, other debt, and dividend and patronage distributions; minimum standards for return on assets and for liquidity; and provisions for conducting business, maintaining records, reporting financial information, and establishing policies and procedures.
+Remedies specified in the general financing agreement associated with the covenants include additional reporting requirements, development of action plans, increases in interest rates on indebtedness, or reduction of lending limits or repayment of indebtedness.
+As of and for the years ended December 31, 2015, 2014 and 2013, the Association was not subject to remedies associated with the covenants in the general financing agreement.